View All Locations

 View All Event Categories

-Home > Medical Services > Neurology > Memory Clinic > Local nurse practitioner provides memory care in Monticello & Cedar Rapids
+Home > Medical Services > Neurology > Center for Memory Health > Local nurse practitioner provides memory care in Monticello & Cedar Rapids

-As a native of Monticello, Lindsay Ehlers, Memory Clinic nurse practitioner, understood why patients who live far from the city may not want to drive to Mercy Medical Center to receive memory care.
+As a native of Monticello, Lindsay Ehlers, Mercy Center for Memory Health nurse practitioner, understood why patients who live far from the city may not want to drive to Mercy Medical Center to receive memory care.
 So, in an effort to serve more patients in rural areas, Ehlers suggested opening an outreach clinic at MercyCare Monticello.

 Now, she assesses and treats those in her community who have memory concerns from noon to 4 p.m. on the second Wednesday monthly at MercyCare Monticello.